 The Kelsey Group has been a Value Added Associate with Target Training International (TTI) since 1999.
 Over the years, we’ve conducted thousands of behavioral and motivational assessments for employees or employee candidates to ensure alignment between the job and the individual.
 These assessments are highly validated and can be extremely useful in determining the Why and How individuals behave and communicate.
-These tools can identify, and in most cases eliminate, sources conflict between co-workers and help ensure that you have the right people doing the right thing.
+These tools can identify, and in most cases eliminate, sources of conflict between co-workers and help ensure that you have the right people doing the right thing.

 These assessments can help you greatly improve the quality of your team by helping: